 Do I have to Keep my House Clean?

 As a tenant, you have a right to live in a clean and well-maintained rental unit.
 You also have a responsibility to keep your rental unit clean and free of debris.
-However, your landlord cannot tell you how to keep your house clean.
+However, the property owner or your landlord cannot tell you how clean to keep your house.
 They can, however, set expectations in the lease agreement about the condition of the rental unit and common areas.

 For example, the lease agreement may state that the rental unit must be kept clean and free of trash at all times.
 If there are specific cleaning requirements, such as mopping the floors or cleaning the stove top, these should be listed in the lease agreement too.
-If your landlord feels that you are not keeping the rental unit clean, they may send you a written notice asking you to clean up.
+If your landlord says the house is dirty, they may send you a written notice asking you to clean up.

 What is considered dirty or a messy rental apartment?

 A messy or dirty rental unit is typically one that is cluttered with personal belongings, has dirty floors, bathroom walls or surfaces, or contains garbage.
 If your rental unit is messy or dirty, your landlord may send you a notice asking you to clean up.
 Make sure to check your rental agreement to see if the lease agreements or landlord mentioned anything about house cleaning tasks.

 One of the issues your landlord will have if your house is not clean, is it could be a health hazard or a fire hazard.